A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

 \begin{itemize}

 \item The multi-\ac{UAV} planning problem for installing diverters on power lines is formulated in Section~\ref{sec:problemDescription}.
-Given that,~\ac{STL} specifications are extracted (see Section~\ref{sec:preliminaries}) and used to set up an optimization problem that integrates task and motion planning, providing dynamically feasible trajectories complying with safety requirements (i.e., obstacle avoidance and mutual safety distances) and mission fulfillment.
+We extract~\ac{STL} specifications (see Section~\ref{sec:preliminaries}) and employ them to establish an optimization problem that integrates task and motion planning.
+This results in dynamically feasible trajectories that satisfy safety requirements, including obstacle avoidance and mutual safety distances, while ensuring mission fulfillment.

-\item The proposed~\ac{STL} optimization problem (Section~\ref{sec:problemFormulation}) yields global optimal solutions, but its nonlinear non-convex \textit{max-min} nature makes it difficult to solve.
-These types of problems are tackled by dynamic programming approaches, which are known to suffer from their dependence on the initial guess~\cite{Bertsekas2012Book}.
-As a result, we propose a hierarchical approach where this initial guess is generated by an~\ac{MILP} approach (Section~\ref{sec:MILP}), which works on a simplified set of constraints of the original problem, neglecting obstacle avoidance, safety requirements, vehicle dynamics, and time mission specifications.
-The sequence of target regions to install diverters per~\ac{UAV} is output, as well as their corresponding refilling operations to load additional diverters.
-Then, motion primitives are used to approximate~\ac{UAV} dynamics and generate feasible trajectories (position, velocity, and acceleration) connecting each pair of points.
-Finally, these trajectories are used as the initial guess for the global~\ac{STL} planner, which helps its convergence towards solutions that meet all requirements.
+\item The proposed~\ac{STL} optimization problem (Section~\ref{sec:problemFormulation}) provides global optimal solutions.
+However, its nonlinear non-convex max-min nature presents challenges for solution methods~\cite{Bertsekas2012Book, CaiMacroeconomicDynamics2017}.
+To address this, we propose a hierarchical approach where an~\ac{MILP} approach (Section~\ref{sec:MILP}) generates the initial guess.
+This~\ac{MILP} approach works with simplified constraints, neglecting obstacle avoidance, safety requirements, vehicle dynamics, and time mission specifications.
+It outputs the sequence of target regions and corresponding refilling operations for each~\ac{UAV}.
+Motion primitives~\cite{Silano2021RAL} are then utilized to approximate~\ac{UAV} dynamics and generate feasible trajectories (position, velocity, and acceleration) between each pair of points.
+These trajectories serve as the initial guess for the global~\ac{STL} planner, aiding in its convergence towards solutions that meet all requirements.

-\item An event-based replanning strategy (Section~\ref{sec:replanner}) is proposed to react to unforeseen~\ac{UAV} failures, making the method valid for scenarios with dynamic conditions.
-Moreover, an extension to come up with an energy-aware planner (Section~\ref{sec:energyAwarePlanner}) is included.
-This new version of the planner includes an energy minimization term to implicitly extend the endurance of the multirotors during the mission.
+\item An event-based replanning strategy (Section~\ref{sec:replanner}) is introduced to handle unforeseen~\ac{UAV} failures, making the method applicable to scenarios with dynamic conditions.
+Additionally, an extension to the proposed planner (Section~\ref{sec:problemFormulation}) is presented in the form of an energy-aware planner (Section~\ref{sec:energyAwarePlanner}).
+This enhanced planner includes an energy minimization term to implicitly extend the endurance of the multi-rotors during the mission.